-- Wake County Superior Court pursuant to Article 26 of Chapter 1 of the General Statutes.
-The court shall determine whether the rule meets the standards in G.S.
-150B-21.9 for review of a permanent rule.
-The court may not grant an ex parte temporary restraining order. - (d) Expiration.
+(d) Effective Date and Expiration. - A temporary rule becomes effective on the date specified in G.S.
+150B-21.3.
 A temporary rule expires on the date specified in the rule or 180 days from the date the rule becomes effective, whichever comes first.